Tenor guitar

 The tenor guitar or four-string guitar is a slightly smaller, four-string relative of the steel-string acoustic guitar or electric guitar.
 The instrument was initially developed in its acoustic form by Gibson and C.F.
 Martin so that players of the four-string tenor banjo could double on guitar.

 Construction

-Tenor guitars are four-stringed instruments normally made in the shape of a guitar, or sometimes with a lute-like pear shaped body or, more rarely, with a round banjo-like wooden body.
-They can be acoustic, electric or both and they can come in the form of flat top or archtop wood-bodied, metal-bodied resonator, or solid-bodied instruments.
+Tenor guitars are four-stringed instruments normally made in the shape of a guitar.
+They can be acoustic, electric, or both and they can come in the form of flat top or archtop wood-bodied, metal-bodied resonator, or solid-bodied instruments.
 Tenor guitars normally have a scale length similar to that of the tenor banjo and octave mandolin of between 21 and 23 in.